Hi! I’m a Ph.D. student in Computer Sciences at the University of Wisconsin–Madison and the Waisman Center, where I am advised by Daifeng Wang.

 News

-- [July 2025] I will be presenting ARTEMIS at the ISMB/ECCB 2025 in Liverpool!
+- [July 2025] Presented ARTEMIS at ISMB/ECCB 2025 in Liverpool, UK.

-- [November 2023] Gave a recorded talk on CMOT at RSGDREAM 2023 at UCLA!
+- [November 2023] Gave a recorded talk on CMOT at RSGDREAM 2023 at UCLA.

-- [May 2022] Presented a poster on cross-modality imputation at RECOMB 2022 in San Diego!
+- [May 2022] Presented a poster on cross-modality imputation at RECOMB 2022 in San Diego.